Cloud Services·

 Use the Google Drive MCP Server

-The Google Drive MCP server enables AI agents to search and access files stored in Google Drive, including Docs, Sheets, and other file types.
+The Google Drive MCP server enables AI agents to search your Google Workspace environment and read files stored in your Drive, including Google Docs, Google Sheets, PDFs, and standard text files.

 Prerequisites